Raven Girl: Summary

+The Raven Girl's parents take her home and the Cat informs the Court of Ravens of her new form and of the Doctor's murder.
+The Raven Girl's maternal grandparents are happy to know their daughter is alive and the Raven King and Queen order that the Boy Detective be punished for his crime.
+A conspiracy of ravens carry the Boy Detective away and he is never seen again.

+The Raven Prince, intrigued by the existence of a human/raven hybrid girl, visits the Postman's house one day in June and the family welcomes him.

+The Raven Girl and the Raven Prince fall in love and live happily ever after.

 Reception

 Douglas Wolk of The Washington Post said of the book "the happy ending that the story cuts corners to reach feels as hollow as a bird’s bones."
 A review from NPR noted that the book "like the sad creature at its center, lingers in the memory: odd, quiet, more than a little unsettling, but strangely, even hauntingly, beautiful."

 Adaptation

 In 2013, The Royal Ballet asked Niffenegger to adapt the book into a ballet which was performed at the Royal Opera House.